ObjectModules/deploy/[Mapping]-Employment.md

 You may see that each kind of these (3) employments has four (4) process, become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.
 ##The Fourth
 We have pronounced since the beginning that all the mapping has always got four (4) parts.
 Either mapping for a routines, mapping on spreading, also for the employments.
-All of the got four (4) parts.
+All of them got four (4) parts.
 So why we only take three (3) employments.
 Not four (4)?

 Actually there is _the fourth (4th)_.
 The last employment.
 Very special.
 This employment is the key of all this concept.
 When we found this concept we always give our respect to this one.